Ephemeral182/ECCV24_T3-DiffWeather/README.md

 ## Benchmark Test

 :raised_hands: We provide a test script to test the results of the weight file on the **benchmarks**.
-Please modify the file path needed for testing in val_data_dir beforehand under configs/allweather_{benchmark}.yml.Then you can run the following code to test the performance of PSNR and SSIM:
+Please modify the file path needed for testing in val_data_dir beforehand under configs/allweather_{benchmark}.yml, and put the [pretrained_model](https://drive.google.com/file/d/19_sTMacENPRd8VKo8M6WP4O4SGpzQGRg/view?usp=drive_link) into pretrained folder.
+Then you can run the following code to test the performance of PSNR and SSIM:
 ```
 python test_diffuser_paired.py --config configs/allweather_{benchmark}.yaml
 ```